garrandall/popular-music-data/tracks/got-to-give-it-up--pt-i--marvin-gaye.md

 Somebody watches
 Might wanna make romance

-Move your body, ooo baby, you dance all night
+Move your body, oo baby, you dance all night
 To the groove and feel alright
 Everybody's groovin' on like a fool
 But if you see me spread out and let me in